 This was a hard moment for me, and one where I really experienced culture shock as an expat, as I had always dreamed of writing my own vows and wasn't able to.

 I worked them into the speech at the end of the day, so all was well.
-But still.

 One of the most shocking differences between American weddings and UK weddings boils down to who gets invited.